 Euclid Avenue Gallery

-Campus wide opening reception with The Nowness of Then: Lilian Tyrrell’s Disaster Blankets , the Artists Archives of the Western Reserve’s In the Details, and the Davis Sculpture Gallery’s open house
+Campus-wide opening reception with The Nowness of Then: Lilian Tyrrell’s Disaster Blankets, the Artists Archives of the Western Reserve’s In the Details, and the Davis Stufio Gallery’s open house, Friday, September 15, 5:30 – 8 p.m.

-The Artists Talk: 6:15 in the Euclid Avenue Gallery
+The Artists’ Talk, 6:15 p.m. in the Euclid Avenue Gallery

-Brinsley Tyrrell Talks: 7 P.M. in the Main Gallery
+Brinsley Tyrrell’s Talk, 7 p.m. in the Main Gallery

-Objections and Connections, Fiber Artists Talk Back, a curated group exhibition, complements The Nowness of Then: Lilian Tyrrell’s Disaster Blankets.
-Just as Lilian took all of her imagery from the television news, these six fiber artists are working with imagery and objects taken directly from the public realm, most from the internet.
-They are addressing issues of the environment, politics now and politics of the past that still impinge upon now, the “erasing” of people’s identity, and gay culture.
+Objections and Connections, Fiber Artists Talk Back complements and confirms the relevancy of the exceptional artwork of The Nowness of Then: Lilian Tyrrell’s Disaster Blankets.
+These five fiber and multimedia artists are working with imagery and objects taken directly from the public realm, most from the internet.
+As Alfredo Jaar recently said of his own work, theirs is a “reaction to reality.”
+They are addressing issues of the environment, politics now and politics of the past that still impinge upon now, ethnic cleansing, and gay culture.

 Lauren Davies’ newest project, Industry Unraveled, is a reflection upon the disintegration of once publicly accessible commercial buildings and the subsequent polluting of our soil and water.
-She is photographing buildings of Cleveland and Youngstown, having the photographs printed on very large pieces of fabric (tapestries) at Walmart, and subsequently unraveling large sections of these fabrics.
+She is photographing buildings of Cleveland and Youngstown, having the photographs woven into tapestries by Walmart, and subsequently unraveling large sections of these fabrics.
 Lauren Davies (Cleveland, OH), an established sculptor who works across media, served as a curator, gallery director, and public programs director in the Bay Area from 2000-2012.
 She was the Gallery Director at 2731 Prospect Contemporary Art in Cleveland from 2015-2017.
 Lauren is now engaged in a full time studio practice in Cleveland with support from the Joan Mitchell Foundation and the Ohio Arts Council.
+View Davies’ artist C.V.

-Trey Gehring for his graduate thesis work, Musclebound, appropriated images that individuals share of themselves on the social media outlet, Instagram.
+Trey D. Gehring for his graduate thesis work, Musclebound, appropriated images that men share of themselves on the social media outlet, Instagram.
 As a musing upon male dominance, social isolation and anonymous yet personal public display, and body imagery, Trey presents these formidable male bodies as decorative objects.
 He creates his fiber art using a commercial Jacquard loom with hand inserted metallic covered threads and a knitting machine.
 Trey (Kent, OH) received his MFA from the Textile Department of Kent State University in May 2016.
+View Gehring’s artist C.V.

 Ann Albano, Chief Curator of The Sculpture Center